RV Pantry Storage Ideas & Organization Solutions

 I have the same problem of tall, shallow cabinet shelves in my own RV pantry.
-To make better use of the space, I added wire shelves and used tension rods to hold some of the things in place.
+To make better use of the space, I made a magnetic wall for my spices and added wire shelves and used tension rods to hold some of the things in place.
 You can order the wire shelves online, but they are usually cheaper at places like Dollar General.

 Later, after I'd already bought a bunch of wire shelves for my pantry, I found out about an easy way to add removable wood shelves to cabinets that doesn't require any tools, screws, or other hardware.
 I used that method to add a shelf at the top of this cabinet, and even had the wood cut for me at Lowe's.
 Personally I like this method even better than the wire shelves because it's sturdier and there are no bars for small things to fall through.

 Pantry Problem #5: No pantry or not enough pantry space